BlockMasters617/Fuel-Master/README.md

 ### Installation:

-* Simply drop the Fuel-Master plugin jar file into your server's plugins folder and restart the server.
+* Simply drop the Fuel-Master plugin jar file (found under the /target directory) into your server's plugins folder and restart the server.
 * Enjoy: Your server is now protected from the misuse of enchanted items as furnace fuel.

 ### Support: